nymtech/nym/documentation/docs/src/clients/socks5-client.md

 ./nym-client <command> --help
 ```

-### Initialising a new client instance
+### Initializing a new client instance

-Before you can use the client, you need to initalise a new instance of it, which can be done with the following command:
+Before you can use the client, you need to initialize a new instance of it, which can be done with the following command:

 ```
 ./nym-socks5-client init --id docs-example --provider Entztfv6Uaz2hpYHQJ6JKoaCTpDL5dja18SuQWVJAmmx.Cvhn9rBJw5Ay9wgHcbgCnVg89MPSV5s2muPV2YF1BXYu@Fo4f4SQLdoyoGkFae5TpVhRVoXCF8UiypLVGtGjujVPf